Las Vegas police bodycam video captures tense moments as officers entered killer's suite

 "Hold on, hold on," another officer says.

-As officers enter the suite, they notice more cameras pointing down the hallway.
+As officers enter the suite, they see more cameras pointing down the hallway.
 The officers can be seen clearing the suite room by room, using dogs to search under the bed and in closets.

 Sheriff defends delay